How to use window light 3 ways for very different looks

 Diagram of backlighting portraits with window light

-It’s essential to use spot metering with backlight to measure the exposure on the shadow side of the subject (the side closest to you).
-Just know that, if light is not reflected back into the subject using a reflector, the light behind will be blown out, as it will be much brighter than the subject.
+You need to use spot metering with backlight to measure the exposure on the shadow side of the subject (the side closest to you).

 How to use window light indoors for family photography

 Because the family are backlit by the bay window this is a high contrast image with the bright background contrasting with the shadows on our side of the family.
-This is the same room and angle as for the main photo at the top of this tutorial.
+This is the same room and angle as for the main photo at the top of this tutorial

 3 ways to use window light indoors for natural light portraits

-Taken in the same room, on the same sofa, but now the window is to camera right, making the photo side lit with natural light.
+I took this in the same room, on the same sofa, but now the window is to camera right, making the photo side lit with natural light.

 White balance for window light photography